How You Can Help

 - Volunteer to assist in the afterschool 21 CCLC program

-If 21st Century Community Learning Center sounds interesting to you, call Drew Jordan at (910) 253-5327 Ext.
-2148 or contact us to find out how you can get started right away.
+If 21st Century Community Learning Center sounds interesting to you, call Allison Kaplan at (910) 946-1146 or contact us to find out how you can get started right away.

 Adult volunteers are the foundation upon which Peer Court operates.
 As a volunteer, you provide the needed community support to help address the problem of at-risk and delinquent youth in a positive and constructive way.